Foligno: Culture

 The name of Foligno was famous for a noteworthy school of painting in the 15th century, and its name is carried by the Madonna of Foligno, now in the Vatican, was painted by the Urbinate artist Raphael for the nobleman Sigismondo di Comitibus.

 The first printed edition of Dante's Divina Commedia was printed in the Orfini Palace at Foligno on 5 and 6 April 1472 by Johannes Neumeister and Evangelista Mei, when the sheets for 300 copies were made.
+At the end of 17th century there were four newspapers printed in Foligno.
+In the 18th century, both Foligno and nearby Spello produced the famous almanac Barbanera.

-The city is also notable as the birthplace of St Angela of Foligno (1248–1309).
+The city is notable as the birthplaces of St Angela of Foligno (1248–1309) and the martyr St Felician of Foligno, its patron saint.

 Quarters

 The historical centre of Foligno is traditionally divided into twenty rioni ("quarters").
 Only ten of those are officially recognized and can take part in the Giostra della Quintana :